j3qq4hch/UAVCAN_tutorial/tutorial2/readme.md

 ![](plot.png)

-The plot looks pretty weird because plotter tries to display all values of `debug.KeyValue` type and Babel transmitss two diifferent values at: sinus value and step.
+The plot looks pretty weird because plotter tries to display all values of `debug.KeyValue` type and Babel transmitss two diifferent values: sinus value and step.
 Lets delete this plot and add two more, one for each separate value:

  ![](plot_sin.png)    ![](plot_stp.png)